La Perla, Veracruz

-La Perla is a Municipality in Veracruz, Mexico.
-It is located in central zone of the State of Veracruz, about 75 km from state capital Xalapa.
+La Perla is a city and municipality in the Mexican state of Veracruz.
+It is located in central zone of the State of Veracruz, about 75 km from Xalapa, the state capital.
 It has a surface of 199.880 km2.
 It is located at 18°56′N 97°08′W.

+Geography

 The municipality of La Perla is bordered to the north by Coscomatepec and Calcahualco to the east by Chocamán and Atzacan, to the south by Mariano Escobedo, Ixhuatlancillo, Maltrata and to the west by Puebla State.

+The weather in La Perla is cold all year with rain in summer and autumn.

+Economy

 Major crops are maize, beans, potatoes and faba bean.

-The weather in La Perla is cold all year with rain in summer and autumn.
+Culture

 The celebration in honor of Our Lady of Guadalupe, patron of the town, is in December.

+History

 As of March 3, 2021, sixteen confirmed cases and two deaths related to the COVID-19 pandemic in Mexico had been reported.